okamotoyuki/jirest/README.md

     $ jirest dryrun
     ```

 - Edit a request template for a Jira REST API.
+You can embed request parameters as `{paramName}`.

     ```
     $ jirest edit
+    ```

+- Revert a request template for a Jira REST API back to the default.

+    ```
+    $ jirest revert
     ```

 - Execute a curl command to use a Jira REST API.

     ```